Oghma-Infinium/Twisted-Skyrim/README.md

 4. Save the game
 5. Close the game
 6. Update the modlist, making sure to backup your saves just in case

+**Extra steps if you've done the performance guide**
+1. Open all of your LOD outputs in file explorer.
+(XLODGEN, ROAD OUTPUT, TEXGEN, DYNDOLOD)
+2. Copy the contents to new folders somewhere on your system.
+(Make sure to keep them separate)
+3. Update the modlist as normal
+4. After the modlist has been updated, simply delete the contents of the outputs that ship with the list, and replace them with the ones you've previously generated.

 **POST-UPDATE STEPS**